nesi/hpc_training/_lessons/maui-and-mahuika/08-slurm.md

 ## Partitions

 Jobs in the Slurm queue have a priority which depends on several factors including size, age, owner, and the "partition" to which they belong.
 Each partition can be considered as an independent queue, with the slight complications that a job can be submitted to multiple partitions (though it will only *run* in one of them) and a compute node may belong to multiple partitions.

 ### Partitions on Mahuika

-**Important Note:** Slurm configuration is not yet complete on Mahuika and so this page is subject to change, particularly numerical values.
+**Important Note:** This page is subject to change, particularly numerical values.

 | Partition	Name | Time limit	| CPU cores	| Max cores per user	| RAM / core | Purpose |
 | ----------|------------|-----------|--------------------|------------|---------------- |